JulienMaille/dribbblish-dynamic-theme/README.md

 In profile menu, toggle option "Right expanded cover" to change expanded current track cover image to left or right side, wherever you prefer.

 ## Install / Update
-Make sure you are using spicetify >= v2.6.0 and Spotify >= v1.1.67.
+Make sure you are using latest releases of Spicetify and Spotify

 ### Windows (PowerShell)
 ```powershell